SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 ## Updating Firmware

-Format a 2GB (or larger) SD card as [FAT32](https://en.wikipedia.org/wiki/FAT32).
+Format an SD card as [FAT32](https://en.wikipedia.org/wiki/FAT32).
 In Windows, you must use a tool for cards larger than 32GB, such as [fat32format](http://www.ridgecrop.demon.co.uk/index.htm?guiformat.htm).

 Place the firmware file